Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 \begin{lemm} Let $f$ be a density with respect to the contour measure $\nu$.
 Then, for any integer $A\geq 2$,

-The indicator function ${\bf 1}\gamma^{-,1}\in\Omega^N_{\text{mic}}$ in the first probablity ensures that the deletion of a pole is a dynamically allowed move.\\ Equation~\eqref{eq_majoration_carre_terme_de_pole} also holds with $p'\leq A, p\leq A$ instead of $p'\geq A,p\geq A$ respectively in the probability and in the expectation. \end{lemm} \begin{proof} We prove the result with $A=2$ (i.e. without constraint on $p'$), the general case is similar.
-Fix a density $f$ for $\nu$, and define $U$ on $\Omega^N_{\text{mic}}$ as follows:
+The indicator function ${\bf 1}_{\gamma^{-,1}\in\Omega^N_{\text{mic}}}$ in the first probablity ensures that the deletion of a pole is a dynamically allowed move (it is not true for all curves as the point $0$ must belong to droplets associated with curves $\gamma\in\Omega^N_{\text{mic}}$ and deleting the north pole could make this fail).\\ Equation~\eqref{eq_majoration_carre_terme_de_pole} also holds with $p'\leq A, p\leq A$ instead of $p'\geq A,p\geq A$ respectively in the probability and in the expectation. \end{lemm} \begin{proof} We prove the result with $A=2$ (i.e. without constraint on $p'$), the general case is similar.
+Fix a density $f$ for $\nu$ and define $U$ on $\Omega^N_{\text{mic}}$ as follows: